-Edison Truck Accident Lawyer
+Edison Truck Accident Attorney

 As drivers, we pass large trucks every day.
 These trucks are a vital part of our economy.
 They transport goods from large suppliers to smaller businesses and deliver products for companies of all sizes.
 As consumers, we rely on trucks for every aspect of our life.
 They deliver our gas, our food, and the clothes that we wear.